Farmer on the Field in Ghana

 New jobs and improved working conditions

-To implement this project, SO-B-GREEN Limited is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+To implement this project, SO-B-GREEN Limited was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to build the capacities of its suppliers to enable them produce sustainably in the right quantity and quality for offtaking and processing.

 Project status